ALICE experiment: Heavy-ion collisions at the LHC

 Attempts to produce quark–gluon plasma and thereby gain a deeper understanding of QCD started at CERN and Brookhaven with collisions of lighter ions in the 1980s.
 Present-day programs at these laboratories have moved on to ultra-relativistic collisions of heavy ions, and are only just reaching the energy threshold at which the phase transition is expected to occur.

-During head-on collisions of lead ions at the LHC, lead nuclei are accelerated to more than 99.9999% of the speed of light.
-The hundreds of protons and neutrons that make up these ions then collide at energies of multiple TeVs.
-Lead collisions at the LHC are 100 times more energetic than those of protons, heating up matter in the interaction point to a temperature almost 100,000 times higher than the temperature in the core of the sun.
+During head-on collisions of lead ions at the LHC, lead nuclei are accelerated to more than 99.9999991% of the speed of light.
+The particles collide at an energy of 5.36 TeV per nucleon pair, giving each lead ion an energy of 557.44 TeV.
+Two lead ions are accelerated in opposite directions, giving the final collision an energy of 1140 TeV.
+The collision heats matter in the interaction point to a temperature approximately 100,000 times higher than temperatures found in stellar cores.

 When the two lead nuclei collide, matter undergoes a transition to briefly form a droplet of quark–gluon plasma (QGP), the material which is believed to have filled the universe a few microseconds after the Big Bang.
 This quark–gluon plasma is formed as protons and neutrons "melt" into their elementary constituents.
 The quarks and gluons they are composed of become asymptotically free.
 The droplet of QGP then near-instantly cools, and the individual quarks and gluons (collectively called partons) recombine into a mixture of relatively ordinary matter that speeds away in all directions.
 The debris contains a great variety of particles, including mesons such as pions and kaons; baryons such as protons and neutrons; and leptons such as electrons, muons, and neutrinos.
 The antiparticles of these particles are also produced, possibly combining to form the nuclei of antiatoms of hydrogen or helium.
 The properties of QGP can be inferred by studying the distribution and energy of the collision debris.

 First lead–lead collisions

 Reconstruction in the plane orthogonal to the lead-ion trajectory of one of the LHC's first lead-ion collisions recorded by the ALICE detector.

-The LHC operations team at CERN first recorded collisions of lead ions on at 12:30 a.m.
-CET.
+The LHC operations team at CERN first recorded collisions of lead ions on at 00:30 CET.

 The first lead ion collisions detected in the center of the ALICE, ATLAS, and CMS detectors took place less than 72 hours after the LHC ended its first run of protons and switched to accelerating lead-ion beams.
 Each lead nucleus contains 82 protons, and the LHC accelerates the nucleus with an energy of 3.5 TeV per proton, thus resulting in an energy of 287 TeV per beam or a total collision energy of 574 TeV.

 Up to 3,000 charged particles are emitted from each collision, shown in diagrams as lines radiating from the collision point.
 The colors of the lines indicate how much energy each particle carried away from the collision.